Why don’t venues get back to you? Because they’re busy.

 Here’s what he told me:

-“I just went back through my emails and counted 53 email booking inquiries received in the one-week period between March 13 and 19.
+“I just went back through my emails and counted 53 email booking inquiries received in a recent one-week period.
 That is pretty typical for us for email … about 50-60 per week.
 Plus, we probably field a dozen phone calls in the same period of time, some following up on the emails, others just cold calls.
 These would all be from artists/artist representatives who are looking for us to book them/their clients.”

 The Old Songs Festival of Traditional Music and Dance in Altamont NY attracts an all-ages audience of 3,000 friendly folks each June for a weekend of singing, dancing, workshops and performances (highly recommended!).
 Festival Director Andy Spence had this to say: